stiyyagura0901/devjam3/Labs/VirtualAPIJam/README.md

 You will have to sign up for a free trial account on Apigee Edge, which you can use to build our labs on the day of the API Jam.
 Visit this page to create an account: https://login.apigee.com/sign_up

 ### Agenda

-Introduction to Apigee Edge API Management
+* Introduction to Apigee Edge API Management
-Basic Concepts - Part 1:
-What is Edge? - A Walk-through of the Apigee Edge Management UI Orgs, Environments & Platform Users
+* Basic Concepts - Part 1: A Walk-through of the Apigee Edge Management UI, Orgs, Environments & Platform Users
-What is an API Proxy?
-What are flows & policies?
-Lab 1: Design & Create an API Proxy
+* Lab 1: Design & Create an API Proxy
-Lab 2: Create and publish an API product Secure your API with an API Key Basic Concepts - Part 2:
+* Lab 2: Create and publish an API product Secure your API with an API Key
-What is an API product?
-What is the Developer Portal?
-Relationship between Developers, Apps, API Keys, API Products & API Proxies Lab 3: Create and publish an API product
+* Basic Concepts - Part 2: The relationship between Developers, Apps, API Keys, API Products & API Proxies
+* Lab 3: Create and publish an API product
-Lab 4: Consume your API Product
+* Lab 4: Consume your API Product
-Lab 5: Throttling API traffic
+* Lab 5: Traffic Management & Quotas